-Mathematics is taught using a manipulative based program called Everyday Mathematics from the University of Chicago.
-This is a hands on approach to learning math, which allows for the individual progress of each child and challenges that child on his or her level.
-By using manipulatives, the children gain a stronger foundation of the number concepts being taught than by rote memorization.
-The Everyday Mathematics program is constantly being reviewed and revised with real classroom teacher and student input.
+Mathematics is taught using a manipulative-based program called Everyday Mathematics by the University of Chicago.
+This is a hands-on approach to learning math, which allows for the individual progress of each child and challenges that child at his or her level.
+By using manipulatives, children gain a stronger foundation of the number of concepts being taught than by rote memorization.
+The Everyday Mathematics program is constantly being reviewed and revised with the real classroom teacher and student input.

 The curriculum is designed with an integrated thematic approach, which allows the study of science and social studies to be incorporated into other areas of the curriculum.

 Science is divided into three areas: Earth Science, Life Science, and Physical Science.
 Each year students investigate these areas building upon their prior knowledge.
 The fourth and fifth-grade science textbook is ScienceFusion from Houghton Mifflin Harcourt Publishing.

 Social Studies is divided into the following areas: geography, history, citizenship, economics, and cultures.
 Students explore these areas in greater detail each year.
 Kindergarten and first grade study various Native American tribes.
 A history timeline begins in second grade with the study of